Skip to main content

 Conclusion

-Effectively managing produce exclusions is key to providing personalised service that meets customer preferences.
+Effectively managing produce exclusions is key to providing a personalised service that meets customer preferences.
 By understanding the distinction between parent and child produce levels and applying exclusions accordingly, hubs can ensure that every box delivered matches the customer's dietary preferences and needs.
+For further information about managing exclusions, including how to record replacements for a customer with excluded items, visit this article.

 Did this answer your question?